 Executive Committee, Quebec

 Ian joined PWS&D’s committee in 2014.
-He is minister of St. Columba by-the-Lake Church in Pointe-Claire, QC.
-Ian traveled to Malawi and Kenya as part of a PCC mission trip and more recently visited Haiti to explore new projects opportunities with PWS&D. He is pleased to support this vital response to global inequities.
+He is the former minister of St. Columba by-the-Lake in Pointe-Claire, QC, and is currently Interim Associate Minister at St. Andrew & St. Paul in Montreal.
+Ian has traveled to Malawi and Kenya on PCC mission trips and more recently visited Haiti to explore PWS&D project opportunities.
+He is pleased to support this vital response to global inequities.

 Committee, Prince Edward Island